 Well plugins will mainly depend on your CPU, and not that much on your RAM.

-But think of it this way, the more RAM you have present in your computer, the more processing power you reserve because the load will be taken off the processor and stored on RAM.
+But think of it this way, the more RAM you have present in your computer, the more processing power you reserve because some of the load will be taken off the processor and stored on RAM.

 This means more processing power at your disposal.